remigijusj/wtf-tools/README.md

 ```

 This will create a CSV file in configured location, containing profiling info.
-Profiling happens only in the calling class methods.
-Example:
+Profiling happens only in the methods of the calling class, and other given class.

+How it works: every method in `MyClass` and `OtherClass` is overridden, adding resource timing code.
+All calls to those methods from the code between `track` and `track_finish` are measured (time and memory),
+and sum amounts are output at the end, sorted by total time used.

+Example output:

 ```csv
 class,method,count,time,heap_mb